 DPRK RCS contributes to reducing disaster risk and improving livelihoods in over 50 disaster-prone communities.
-In collaboration with local authorities and scientific institutions, DPRK RCS branches in South Pyongyan province, North Pyongan province and South Hamgyong Province spread knowledge and skills regarding agro-forestry methods that prevent forest erosion and reduce related disaster risk.
+In collaboration with local authorities and scientific institutions, DPRK RCS branches in South Pyongyan Province, North Pyongan Province and South Hamgyong Province spread knowledge and skills regarding agro-forestry methods that prevent forest erosion and reduce related disaster risk.
 This includes tree seedling production, manuring and cultivation of planted trees, the construction of greenhouses, and cultivation systems that play roles in long-term reforestation activities.
 In 2016, roughly 200,000 Red Cross volunteers and youth planted trees on thousands of hectares of exposed land to contribute to disaster risk reduction.
 DPRK RCS has applied agro-forestry approaches in 12 vulnerable communities to target flood prevention and soil conservation, and technical trainings have provided several hundred community members with essential agro-forestry knowledge and skills.

-Members of the local community and DPRK Red Cross Society volunteers plant tree-saplings to prevent soil erosion and landslides on the hills surrounding their community.
-Photo: Benjamin Suomela/ Finnish Red Cross
+DPRK Red Cross volunteers and members of the local community plant tree-saplings to prevent soil erosion and landslides on the hills surrounding their community. | Benjamin Suomela, Finnish Red Cross

 Due to a lack of clean water and toilets in the camps and the cramped living conditions, disease could quickly spread.
-The Myanmar Red Cross Society distributes more than 8,000 litres of drinking water every day to camps which house families from both communities and teams have also constructed wells and toilets to help meet some of the basic water and sanitation needs.
-Photo: Andreas Weissenberg/IEEC
+The Myanmar Red Cross distributes over 8,000 litres of drinking water every day to camps which house families from both communities and teams have also constructed wells and toilets to help meet some of the basic water and sanitation needs. | Andreas Weissenberg, IFRC